The average single first-time buyer has to save for a decade before they can afford a 15% mortgage deposit, according to new research.

 Which? explains the findings, speaks to a young couple trying to buy a property amid an uncertain economic climate and advises on schemes which can help first-timers get on the ladder sooner.

 In the current market, you would need at least a 5% deposit to get a mortgage.
-However, according to UK Finance the average first-time buyer deposit is 15%, which is why Hamptons International focused on savers reaching this amount.
+However, according to UK Finance the average is 15%, which is why Hamptons International focused on savers reaching this amount.

 The estate agency found that the average single first-time buyer needs 10 years and three months to save for a 15% deposit in England and Wales.